V-MalM/Analysis-Using-Python/README.md

 #### Important: Run main.py from pyBank as current working direcory
 ###### eRRORS !!!!
 What ERRORS ????
+* Handled Filenotfound errors in case the script cannot find the source or destination folders/file
+* Made sure ZeroDivisionError doent occur
 * REST ASSURED, The code runs error free.
 Just Follow these detailed instructions ....